· 7 min read

 Cancer Clinical Trials Explained: Should You Participate?
-A Patient's Complete Guide (Part 1)
+(Part 1)

 When you hear “clinical trial,” you might think it’s a last resort for patients who’ve run out of options.
 This is one of the biggest misconceptions in cancer care.